maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 16
 REDO FROM START
-The input cannot be converted to a number, and the INPUT statement asks for the same value again.
+The input cannot be converted to a number.
+Execution continues with the INPUT statement asking for the same value again.

 20
 NEXT WITHOUT FOR